DISPUTING WILLS & TRUSTS

 Experts in disputing Wills

-Our Head of Civil Litigation, Helen Townsend, is one of a select group of lawyers who has qualified through the Association of Contentious Trust and Probate Specialists.
+Our Head of Dispute Resolution, Helen Townsend, is one of a select group of lawyers who has qualified through the Association of Contentious Trust and Probate Specialists.

 She has 10 years of experience with contentious probate and is supported by a skilled, professional team who can manage your claim through to resolution.